The Division Error Code MIKE 20220360: Fixed

 Put A Conditional Statement To Use

 Using a conditional expression is another method for resolving the division error MIKE 20220360.
-A conditional statement enables the computer to run various code depending on the circumstance.
+A conditional statement enables the computer to run various codes depending on the circumstance.
 Let’s use the following code as an example:

 int a = 10;